soswow/my-presentations/resume.md

 ======================
 **soswow@gmail.com** - Tallinn, Estonia (UTC +2/+3)

-I am a professional Front-end engineer with Java background, hacker and a geek.
+I am a professional Front-end engineer with Java background, hacker and a geek. <br/>
+Some code examples can be found here https://github.com/soswow

 Some random stuff I do and know
 ----------------------